OpenChain-Project/Reference-Material/Training-Courses/Reference-Training-Slides/Official/General-Education/2024-06-edition/OpenChain-Reference-Education-Slides.md

 \## What are the OpenChain Reference Slides?

-\- The OpenChain Project defines the key requirements of a quality open source compliance program described in the International Standard for open source compliance: ISO/IEC 5230
+\- The OpenChain Project defines the key requirements of a quality open source compliance program described in the International Standard for open source compliance: OpenChain ISO/IEC 5230

 \- These reference training slides help companies meet the requirements of the International Standard.